Publications of the University of Washington, Center for Korea Studies

 UW Center for Korea Studies Publication Series is a series devoted to conference volumes and other manuscripts such as memoirs.
 This series is published by the University of Washington Center for Korea Studies and is printed and distributed by the UW Press.

-edited by Yong-chool Ha (UW Center for Korea Studies Publication, 2019)
+Edited by Yong-chool Ha (UW Center for Korea Studies Publications Series, 2019)

-edited by Adrienne Lo, Nancy Ablemann, Soo Ah Kwon, and Sumie Okazaki (UW Center of Korea Studies Publications Series, 2015)
+Edited by Adrienne Lo, Nancy Ablemann, Soo Ah Kwon, and Sumie Okazaki (UW Center for Korea Studies Publications Series, 2015)

-by Vincent S. R. Brandt (UW Center of Korea Studies Publications Series, 2014)
+by Vincent S. R. Brandt (UW Center for Korea Studies Publications Series, 2014)

 Over the Mountains Are Mountains: Korean Peasant Households and Their Adaptations to Rapid Industrialization

-by Clark W. Sorensen with a new foreword by the Author (Korean Studies of the Henry M. Jackson School of International Studies Series, 2013)
+By Clark W. Sorensen with a new foreword by the Author (UW Center for Korea Studies Publications Series, 2013)

-Edited by Yongchool Ha, Hong Yung Lee, and Clark W. Sorensen (UW Center of Korea Studies Publications Series, 2012)
+Edited by Yongchool Ha, Hong Yung Lee, and Clark W. Sorensen (UW Center for Korea Studies Publications Series, 2012)

 Reassessing the Park Chung Hee Era, 1961-1979: Development, Political Thought, Democracy, and Cultural Influence

-Edited by Hyung-A Kim and Clark W. Sorensen (UW Center of Korea Studies Publications Series, 2011)
+Edited by Hyung-A Kim and Clark W. Sorensen (UW Center for Korea Studies Publications Series, 2011)

 Edited by Sun Joo Kim (UW Center for Korea Studies Publications Series, 2010)